RiteshVan/productivity-app/diary.md

 1/2/25:
 Added code to create servers in Flask, need to add security features for login page and core code will be completed and ready for Kotlin implementation.

+5/2/25 - 10/2/25:
+Updated Kotlin code to work with new backend